 You must join at least 12 weeks before you commence your Bar Course.
 You can only apply to join one Inn.
-If you receive an Inn of Court scholarship you must join the Inn that awarded it to you.
-Prospective students must also complete the Bar Course Aptitude Test.
+If you receive an Inn of Court scholarship you must join that particular Inn in order to receive the funds.